Timothy10/Text-Classification/README.md

 Outputs:
 1) Logistic regression model based on tf-idf features, that gives a prediction for each article regarding whether the article is appropriate for the topic.

--ngrams with the corresponding logit weights -confidence values for each prediction
+	-ngrams with the corresponding parameter weights

+	-confidence values for each prediction

 	-test results from parameter tuning